FredrickChopin/Assembly-Teacher/README.md

 he passed all the cases or failed at least one.

 The algorithm goes like that:
-1)L et the user choose an exercise number.
+1) Let the user choose an exercise number.
 Each exercise has its own folder, which is located at one of the folders at TASM/Exers In each exercise folder there are 2 files - Code.asm and Test.asm - a deeper explaination is given later.